Obama says will name Caroline Kennedy as ambassador to Japan

 Kennedy's endorsement, along with that of her uncle, the late Senator Edward Kennedy, gave Obama the stamp of approval of one the most important names in Democratic politics and provided an enormous boost to his candidacy.

-Kennedy's father and another uncle, Robert Kennedy, were felled by assassins' bullets in the prime of their political careers.
-Other members of the extended Kennedy clan have gone on to political careers.
+Kennedy's father and another uncle, Robert Kennedy, were felled by assassins' bullets in the primes of their political careers.
+Numerous other members of the extended family have gone on to political careers.

+The Kennedy family mystique is likely to play extremely well in Japan.

 Japan is a particularly close and important ally of the United States, and past U.S. ambassadors have been well-known political figures, including former Vice President Walter Mondale.